PopnPrimp/popgym/resources.md

 * [Stop Street Harassment](http://www.stopstreetharassment.org/our-work/nationalshhotline/)- Organization providing support and resources to those who face street harassment, including a national hotline to talk to somebody if you need to.
 * [Anti-Violence Project](https://avp.org/)- Hotline and resources to those experiencing hate crimes and other forms of violence
 * [Queer Fighters](https://www.patreon.com/queerfighters)- Videos and resources on Self-Defense and BJJ from the folks at [Four Elements](https://fourelementsfitness.com/) in Oakland
-* [Outwod](https://www.outwod.com/)- "OUTWOD is the largest international initiative for bringing together LGBT+ athletes and their allies to raise funds for local charitable organizations and sweat together in a safe, inclusive group fitness environment."
+* [Outwod](https://www.outwod.com/)- "OUTWOD is the largest international initiative for bringing together LGBT+ athletes and their allies to raise funds for local charitable organizations and sweat together in a safe, inclusive group fitness living planet."
 * [Sisters of Powerlifting](https://www.sistersofpowerlifting.com/)- Resource for WOC getting into powerlifting!
 * [Happy Life Martial Arts Self-Defense Course](http://www.senseiando.com/self-defense-course/)- Free two hour intro course, teaching some of the same concepts we share at our workshops!